-I find Machine Learning methods fascinating and still underrepresented in engineering research.
-Most of my research is based on Remote Sensing products and GIS techniques.
-I am a coding enthusiast and have coded scientifically for over a decade, having used many different languages over these years.
-I also like to use and support the use of open-source software.
+My research is based on Remote Sensed products and GIS techniques.
+I have coded scientifically for over a decade, having used many different languages over these years (Python, R, Fortran, JavaScript, C).
+I am used to building scalable, near real time pipelines, and running software in supercomputers and cloud computing environments.
+I also use and support the use of open-source software.
+Every example you will see in my Remote Sensing and GIS blog is based on open-source technologies.

 PhD in Water Resources and Environmental Sanitation, 2018-2022